Women in the Sasanian Empire: Subordinate

 A woman was also considered a chagar wife, if she was an unmarried woman forced to marry to conceive a child for a deceased relative.
 Though technically the woman was considered a privileged wife of the dead relative and her first male child belonged to the dead relative too.
 Furthermore, half the children produced by the woman were entitled to the deceased relative.
 This responsibility could impede a woman's chances at marrying "the most suitable husband" because she would always be a secondary wife to whomever she married.
 This also caused disadvantages for her children because they were not considered members of their real father's group.
 However, male children had a better chance of receiving support because they could be adopted to become an heir, while the female children's only hope was for the father to provide for them.
 All in all, subordinate wives and their children didn't have means of actual support, unless the husband or relatives were kind.

 Self-entrusted, self-dependent

 Without being penalized, a woman could choose not to marry the man that her father picked out.
 If this occurred and the woman's father had not found a suitable husband for her by the time she reached the age of fifteen, the woman could marry whom she wished without the consent of her father.
 Moreover, the father was not allowed to disinherit his daughter for doing this, but if the daughter still preceded in marriage her inheritance could be reduced.
-This made up the third type of wife, a self-entrusted, self-dependent (khwasray) wife.
-The husband of a khwasray wife wasn't duty-bound to support his wife.
-However, a khwasray wife would become a privileged wife after she produced a male child and he reached the age of fifteen.
+This made up the third type of wife, a self-entrusted, self-dependent (khwadrāy) wife.
+The husband of a khwadrāy wife wasn't duty-bound to support his wife.
+However, a khwadrāy wife would become a privileged wife after she produced a male child and he reached the age of fifteen.